dcrossleyau/speculations/workflow/folio-workflow-engine.md

 But well before this is required, FOLIO will need the underlying mechanisms for executing workflows.
 Until we have the visual editor, we can make do with hand-authored workflows: creating such workflows will be part of the job of developing high-level applications.

-We need to think about this now, rather then deferring until after the v1 release, because otherwise we will need to waste a lot of re-engineering down the line: replacing what in effect will be hardwired workflows with applications of the workflow engine.
+We need to think about this now, rather then deferring until after the v1 release, because otherwise we will need to waste a lot of re-engineering down the line: replacing what in effect will be hardwired workflows with applications of the Workflow Engine.
 Want to avoid wasting development effort on hardwired workflows that we are only going to throw away.

 ### Terminology